THE CAMP CRUSOE ETHOS

 He cut his teeth as a teacher at Loretto in Edinburgh and then moved on to become Director of Music at St. George’s School, Windsor Castle, combining this with a post at Eton College.
 From there, he became Director of Music at the Cathedral Schools in Bristol and Chichester, and at Gresham’s Prep School in Norfolk.

 A passionate and dedicated teacher for more than twenty years, John has spent many holidays teaching at summer schools and leading music group tours.
-As an accomplished choirmaster and director of plays and musicals, John runs the Camp Crusoe ‘Glee Club’ and will be judging the Camp Talent Competition!
+As an accomplished choirmaster and director of plays and musicals, John is the Camp Crusoe song and dance man!

 NICKIE REED - CAMP MATRON

 Nickie studied Nursing at Southampton University and after qualifying worked as a Staff Nurse on a busy medical ward and also nursed in Uganda.
 Seeking new challenges, Nickie later decided to retrain as a primary teacher and spent the next 25 years in schools where she was a great advocate for creative learning and outdoor adventure.
 She trained as a Forest School Leader, set up an outdoor education programme within her school, trained pupils for their DofE awards and even led school ski trips.
 Her last two years of teaching were at Exeter Deaf Academy, where she learnt the basics of British Sign Language, and now Nickie is a house dame at Eton College.

 Growing up in the Somerset countryside, Nickie and her sisters would usually be found climbing trees, making dens, dabbling in streams and cycling round the lanes.
 This sense of adventure has continued throughout her life, and over the years Nickie has found for herself cycling Lands End to Cape Wrath, swimming between the Scilly Isles, hiking the Tour du Mont Blanc and sailing round the world.

-With her wealth of First Aid and pastoral experience as a trained Samaritan, Nickie will be the Camp Crusoe Matron looking after campers both physically and emotionally.
-She will also be having great fun in the kitchen helping create delicious and nutritious meals for all those hungry adventurers!
+With her wealth of First Aid and pastoral experience as a trained Samaritan, Nickie is the Camp Crusoe Matron and looks after campers both physically and emotionally.